dotnet/aspnetcore/README.md

 ### Switching to Core CLR

-By default when running ASP.NET vNext applications on the Windows platform you are running on the full .NET Framework.
-You can switch to use the new Cloud Optimized runtime, or Core CLR, using the KVM command.
+By default when running ASP.NET 5 applications on the Windows platform you are running on the full .NET Framework.
+You can switch to use the new Cloud Optimized runtime, or Core CLR, using the DNVM command.

-1. Run ```kvm upgrade -runtime CoreCLR``` This command gets the latest Core CLR version of the k runtime and sets it as your default.
+1. Run ```dnvm upgrade -runtime CoreCLR``` This command gets the latest Core CLR version of the k runtime and sets it as your default.
 The `-runtime CoreCLR` switch tells it to use Core CLR.
 You can use `-r CLR` to target desktop again.
 2. Run ```k web``` to run on WebListener.
 3. The first line of your output should say "Loaded Module: klr.core45.dll" instead of "Loaded Module: klr.net45.dll"
 4. The HelloWeb app should work the same as when running on the full desktop .NET Framework but now as a fully self-contained app with true side-by-side versioning support.